Marans, Charente-Maritime: Religious wars

 In 1589, Henry IV captured Marans after a 4-day siege.
 It was then used as a place of safety for the Protestants.

-Between 1627 and 1628, during the Siege of La Rochelle, Louis XIII of France stayed at Marans.
+Between 1627 and 1628, during the Siege of La Rochelle, Louis XIII stayed at Marans.
 Cardinal Richelieu reassured the castle for fear of occupation by the reformed troops after the departure of the royal guards.
 The last towers were demolished in the 18th century.

 In 1659, the Sire of Breuil, count of Marans, donated part of his castle for the building of a Capuchin convent.

 The port for a long time specialised in the trade of grains, the Sèvre Niortaise being just as navigable as Niort at that time.

 Marans was famous until the early twentieth century for the red bean of Marans and its fairs in honour of these specially local beans.

 Marans is also famous as the home of the Marans chicken.
 Marans chickens are famous as the layers of the darkest shell color of all chickens.
 This breed was originally developed in Southwest France between the 12th to the 14th century.
 The present form of this chicken was refined during the 19th century in the village of Marans.
 While fairly common in France, this breed is rare in America.
 Marans chickens lay exceptional eating gourmet eggs that are highly prized by chefs around the world.